You’d think I’d be incredibly happy while accomplishing one of my life-long dreams…to get certified in Myers-Briggs Personality Type.

 I had absolutely no idea what to do next.

 So when my boyfriend suggested I read Do What You Are to discover the kind of careers that suited my particular personality type best, I gobbled the book up.

 Then several more on the same subject.

-Discovering the world of personality types was a big turning point in my life.
+Discovering the world of Myers Briggs personality type was a big turning point in my life.

 I was introduced to a whole new me.

 I learned a great deal about the way I operate in the world.